How do I use my domain with my Tumblr account

 When you publish a free Tumblr site, it will automatically get its own site address (URL), e.g., myaddress.tumblr.com.

-4. Click on the Advanced DNS tab and find the Host records section > click on the Add New Record button (not able to edit Host Records?):
+3. Click on the Advanced DNS tab and find the Host records section.
+Then click on the Add New Record button (are you unable to edit host records?):

 If you already have a record set up, simply click on it to modify the value:

-5. Configure the following records if you want to use a bare domain for your website, e.g., nctutorial.info:
+4. Configure the following records if you want to use a bare domain for your website, e.g., yourdomain.tld:

 - CNAME record for www pointing to domains.tumblr.com